Narrowing your topic

 Broadening Your Topic

-Example: I’m thinking of doing a paper on “whether genetically altered soybeans are safe for consumers.”
+Example: I’m thinking of doing a paper on “Environmental issues in Singapore.”

 This topic as stated is seeking to answer a question for which there may be no answer yet — more scientific and long-term research may need to be done.
 How can this be turned into a more manageable topic?